ricardovogel/sigridci/docs/capabilities/system-green-code.md

 Loops like this can be made more efficient by, for example, using a `HashSet` instead of a `List`, if possible. `HashSet.contains()` is an O(1) operation.

-If the size of the list is small, fixing these findings may not have a significant impact.
+Fixing these findings has more impact if the list is larger.

 ### 4. Inefficient Data Query
-This feature is not currently available.
-SIG is researching possible code patterns to detect, for example, inefficient SQL queries.
+Findings in this category are about anti-patterns found in data queries, like SQL.

 ### 5. Error Handling
-@@TODO
+Findings about error handling.
+For example, not closing threads properly after an error is thrown, or not handling errors early enough, leading to unnecessary resource usage.

 ## Security and Open Source Health findings in Green Code
 Some Green Code findings are security or open source vulnerabilities that are also relevant for the sustainability of the software.
 Attackers may be able to use vulnerabilities to cause unnecessary usage, for example when attempting a denial of service attack.
 Furthermore, non-malicious actors may accidentally cause less severe versions of the vulnerability, also causing unnecessary computations.